hotschedules/slate/source/includes/bodhicloud/cloudoverview.md

-# Bodhi Cloud
+# HotSchedules IoT Platform APIServer

 ## Overview
-The Bodhi Cloud is a set of secure APIs that are used to store your data.
+The HotSchedules IoT Platform APIServer is a set of secure APIs that are used to store your data.